OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-temp-sensor.md

         return message
 ```

-// TODO: describe what we hope to accomplish with this code
-Let's create a file called `temperatureSensor.py` to hold our code:
+Let's create a file called `temperatureSensor.py` to hold some more code.
+This file will implement a `TemperatureSensor` class.
+Objects of this class will represent a single DS18B20 sensor in code.
+Inside the class, a `OneWire` object is used to operate the sensor.
+Functions of the `TemperatureSensor` object will send the appropriate signals, along with getting and formatting the data from the sensor.
+This way the operating script can focus on the logic of what to do with the data.

 ``` python
 from oneWire import OneWire